 How to Prepare Your Manuscript

-But that’s not all.
-Giving your book designer a well-prepared manuscript will help them complete your book faster, keep costs down, and reduce the chance of errors in your final print or ebook file.
+Good manuscript prep has even bigger benefits during the production phase.
+Giving your book designer a clean, well-prepared file will help them finish your book faster, keep your costs down, and greatly reduce the chance of errors making it into your final print or ebook file.

 1. Use document styles and use them consistently.

-Styles are pre-defined formatting instructions that you can use repeatedly throughout a document.
-If you’ve never worked with styles, start now.
-They’re a great tool that will make your writing life simpler and create a clean, professional manuscript.
+Styles are pre-defined formatting instructions used repeatedly throughout a document.
+All word-processing programs including MS Word and Pages for Mac have them.
+If you’ve never worked with styles before, you’ll soon be wondering how you got by without them for so long.
+They’re a fabulous tool that will simplify your writing life and contribute to a clean, professional manuscript.

-When you work with styles, each element in your manuscript (chapter titles, headings, body copy, quotations, etc) gets its own style tag, which stores the formatting commands.
-Then when you want to format something—let’s say chapter titles—you just design your “chapter title” style, and all your chapter titles will update at once.
+Here’s how styles work.
+Each element in your manuscript (chapter titles, headings, body copy, quotations, etc) gets its own style tag, which stores whatever formatting commands you assign.
+Then when you want to format something—let’s say chapter titles—you just apply your “chapter title” style, and bingo, your chapter title formats itself like all the rest.
+If you want to change the formatting later, you just update the style once, and all your chapter titles will update simultaneously.

-Using styles helps during both writing and production.
+Using Styles helps during both writing and production.
 Writing is easier if your manuscript is clean and organized.
-And design (print or ebook) is more efficient if it starts with style tags in place.
+And design (print or ebook) is more efficient if style tags are already in place.

 Manuscripts prepared without document styles—by formatting each word or section locally—are often a Frankenstein’s monster of inconsistent formats including:

 - Mismatched chapters titles, headings and subheadings.
 This can make it difficult for your designer to distinguish the information hierarchy. (“Is that a sub-heading or a sub-sub-heading?”)